USEPA/CMAQ/.github/PULL_REQUEST_TEMPLATE.md

 Developers name and affiliation

 **Type of code change:**
-For example, bug fix, enhancement, new feature, docomentation.
+For example, bug fix, enhancement, new feature, documentation.

 **Description of changes:**
 Clear and concise description of the problem, solution, and required changes.